selsamman/bisync/README.md

 node_module being developed and project that consumes it that is to be kept up-to-date as the node_module is changed and rebuilt.
 ## Background Processing
+Bisync runs as a daemon on port 3111.
+It can handle multiple configuration files from multiple projects at the same time.
-bisync runs as a daemon.
-Normally you would let it run forever and start and stop synchronization of particular project configurations when you check out or create projects.
-If bisync detects that the project is removed (because the bisync.json file is deleted) it will stop synchronizing directories specified in that bisync.json file so you never need to stop it.
+You simply add and remove configuration files as needed.
+If bisync detects that the project is removed (because the configuration file is deleted) it will stop synchronizing directories specified in that configuration file.

-bisync will save the name of all config files in a .bisync file in your home directory so that you only need start it once from within any of the projects that use it and all projects will then be synchronized.
+By naming your configuration file bisync.json, the synchronization will be started automatically when bisync is installed so team members working on the project don't need to explicitly start bisync.
 ## Commands

 ```